 '''

 reassembly:

-memcap: 256mb # Memory reserved for stream data reconstruction (in bytes)
+memcap: 256mb # Memory reserved for stream data reconstruction (in

-memcap-policy: ignore # What to do when memcap for reassembly is hit
+→bytes)

 depth: 1mb # The depth of the reassembling.

 toserver_chunk_size: 2560 # inspect raw stream in chunks of at least this size

 toclient_chunk_size: 2560 # inspect raw stream in chunks of at least

 randomize-chunk-size: yes

 #randomize-chunk-range: 10

 '''

-'Raw' reassembly is done for inspection by simple content, pcre keywords use and other payload inspection not done on specific protocol buffers like http\uri.
+'Raw' reassembly is done for inspection by simple content, pore keywords use and other payload inspection not done on specific protocol buffers like http\uri.
 This type of reassembly can be turned off: